 Washington workers eligible for WA Cares benefits can potentially receive a number of services and support, including:

 - Professional personal care in your home, an assisted living facility, an adult family home or a nursing home

 - Adaptive equipment and technology like hearing devices and medication reminder devices

 - Training and support for paid and unpaid family members who provide care

 - Home-delivered meals

 - Education and consultation

-Beginning in 2025, each eligible individual can access services and support costing up to $36,500.
-Like with the contribution amount of $0.58, the total value of the benefit ($36,500) can change over time.
+Each eligible individual will be able to access services and support costing up to $36,500 when benefits become available.
+Like with the contribution amount of 0.58%, the total value of the benefit ($36,500) can change over time.